 The implications for the human resource, and learning and development, functions of insurance firms are clear.
 They’ve got to ensure that their people are learning about ethics, acquiring the right knowledge, using the right skills, and have the confidence to put them into practice.
 That’s why the regulations include a requirement for the firm to carry out integrity assessments, to check that firms are doing this and that their people know the right things.
 And this then blends neatly with the language of regulators on ethical culture, with the capabilities of key people on ethical issues being one of the four determinants of their firm’s ethical culture.

 It’s the FCA’s interest in ‘SupTech’ that is behind all this.
 The use of artificial intelligence tools by supervisory authorities is emerging as just as significant for insurance markets as the use of ‘InsurTech’ tools by the insurance firms themselves.
-If you’re in any doubts about this, read this year’s Beesley lecture by Stefan Hunt, the FCA’s head of data science.
+If you’re in any doubts about this, read the 2017 Beesley lecture by Stefan Hunt, the FCA’s (now former) head of data science.

 It is the ambition of every conduct regulator to move from forever chasing the tails of sector misconduct, to being alongside the market as problems emerge.
 The artificial intelligence (AI) in ’suptech’ makes that a possibility like never before.
 And one of the principle uses that I foresee regulators putting AI to, is to search out any clusters of misconduct amongst executives and managers.